This story contains information about sexual violence, which may be distressing for some readers.

 Masuku Primary School is located near the Chiponde Mozambique border in Mangochi district.
 The school has a population of 2000 students, who attend the school from nearby villages.
 One of these students is Amina Banda (not her real name).
 She lives with her grandmother in Nakapa village along with her two siblings.

 Her father passed away several years ago and her mother lives in another village an hour and half away.
 Softly spoken and shy, the 13-year-old girl has been through a lot for her age.

 Amina’s grandmother sells village beer, which she brews at home.
-The day when Amina was sexually assaulted, her uncle had come to the house to buy some beer from her grandmother.
+The day when Amina was raped, her uncle had come to the house to buy some beer from her grandmother.
 Her grandmother didn’t have enough change to give to her uncle.
 She decided to send Amina to go the market with her uncle to look for change so they can finalize his beer purchase.

 As they began their journey to the market, he suggested they take a shortcut through a graveyard.
 He then offered to give her money in return for sex, but Amina refused.

-“My uncle through then threw me to the ground, removed my clothes and assaulted me,” she says, her eyes cast downward.
+“My uncle through then threw me to the ground, removed my clothes and raped me,” she says, her eyes cast downward.
 “After it happened, I got up and ran home and told my 17-year-old cousin who advised me to tell my grandmother.
 When I told my grandmother, she told my mother who was distraught to hear what happened to me.
 But I felt so sad that neither of them acted on my situation.
 All I know now is that my mother and my uncle don’t speak to each other anymore”.